DevMountain/Timeline/project planning.md

 ## Features

-* View timeline of friends' posts
+* View timeline of posts
-* Follow user
 * Search all posts by user or hashtag
 * Comment on photos
 * Push notification for comments on photos

+## Black Diamond Features

+* Follow users
+* User profile page
+* Report explicit content
-* Push notifications for new followers
+* Add better support for portrait photos

 Black Diamonds: